speedreeder/StarWars5e.Core/StarWars5e.Parser/Sources/EC_Species.md

 <div style='margin-top:50px'></div>

 ### Biology and Appearence
 Talz are large, bulky, bipedal creatures, that are covered head to toe in thick white fur, which provides exceptional insulation against their frozen world.
 Talz have four eyes, which are also adaptations to their native environment.
-The larger set of eyes are shut during the day, when sunlight reflects off the snow with dazzling brightness—able to blind sensitive optical organs—leaving the smaller set to navigate with.
+The larger set of eyes are shut during the day, when sunlight reflects off the snow with dazzling brightnessï¿½able to blind sensitive optical organsï¿½leaving the smaller set to navigate with.
 Alternatively, during the deep darkness of their homeworld's moonless night, the larger pair are utilized to provide the Talz with adequate vision.
 Talz use a small proboscis to eat and communicate, creating high-pitched chirps and buzzes.

 ### Society and Culture
 Talz are a hunter-gatherer, clan-based society.
 They work in unison, and treat the entire clan as one single familial entity.
 Resources on Ordo Plutonia are often scarce, which leads to warring among Talz tribes.
 However, the clans are adept at forming a unified front when they face a common enemy.